 The questionnaire that was initially structured contained a total of 21 questions and aimed to understand the SMEs and startups worldview in terms of their needs in Virtual Machines (VMs), virtualisation technologies and open platforms.

 The initial questions, which were part of the survey, can be found in the Annex of this report.
 After the first round of interviews, and with a clear understanding of the needs of startups, SMEs and individual philosophies, the final questionnaire was reformed.
 The questionnaire was structured in three sections, which aimed to investigate multiple aspects of the interviewee and her/his involvement, requirements and everyday challenges regarding e-infrastructures in AgTech.
 The structure of the survey is based on four sections.
-The first section aimed to build the profile of the interviewee and understand the persona to which s/he belongs.
+The first section aimed to build the profile of the interviewee and understand the persona to which she/he belongs.
 The section that follows regards the company that the interviewee represents and business related data.
 The third section maps the requirements of the interviewee and her/his company in terms of cloud services and e-infrastructures.
 The fourth and final section asks the interviewee to select the top challenges that are being addressed in terms of e-infrastructures management and cloud services.

 An overview of the 13 questions that were included in the final version of the survey can be found below – minus the strictly related to the individual questions, e.g. Name, email and company name: